 - a.
-Development in the CMZ zoning district shall be designed to minimize impacts on surrounding neighborhood uses by utilizing the following techniques, as applicable. - (i) Clustering similar commercial and other non-residential uses at intersections or adjacent to existing commercial uses, when possible, with corner and mid-block buildings (for long corridor stretches, 500 feet or greater) oriented to and providing transparency and more eyes on the street. - (ii) Designing medium to high density residential infill development with residential amenities that preserve the privacy of residents, while promoting walkability and connecting and contributing to the design character along the corridor. - (iii) Concentrating the tallest buildings along the arterial roadways or thoroughfares of a corridor, at key intersections, and gradually decreasing building height and massing so that new structures on a shared lot line shall not be greater than two (2) stories above surrounding adjacent uses, unless appropriate building height transitions or step downs are provided. - (iv) Introducing new complete streets to promote pedestrian, bike, and vehicular access and connectivity to the surrounding centers and neighborhoods.
+Development in the CMZ zoning district shall be designed to minimize impacts on surrounding neighborhood uses by utilizing the following techniques, as applicable. - (i) Clustering similar commercial and other non-residential uses at intersections or adjacent to existing commercial uses, when possible, with corner and mid-block buildings (for long corridor stretches, 500 feet or

-- (v) Providing an interconnected system of roads, pedestrian walks and sidewalks that is coordinated and integrated with the surrounding neighborhood area to the greatest extent practicable. - (vi) Providing building and landscaped setbacks as necessary, especially along busy thoroughfare roadways to comply with noise standards in subsection 7, below, and designed to reinforce design concepts along the corridor. - b.
-Development located adjacent to a single family residential neighborhood shall be designed to minimize impacts on adjacent homes by utilizing the following techniques, as applicable. - (i) Providing building height transitions or step downs - (ii) Limiting exterior lighting to full cut off shielded fixtures and directing lights away from adjacent properties - (iii) Limiting sources of audible noise (i.e. heating and air conditioning units) from building facades that face lower-intensity uses - (iv) Arranging windows on new development so as to maintain privacy by avoiding direct lines of site into adjacent homes - (v) Locating off-street parking, loading, and service areas away from the shared property line and screening them from adjacent residences.
-Visual screening requirements and other conditions if deemed necessary to prevent adverse impacts may also be authorized by the Planning Director - (vi) Limit and screen outdoor activity areas adjacent to single family homes, particularly in proximity to quiet areas of the home such as bedrooms
+- greater) oriented to and providing transparency and more eyes on the street. - (ii) Designing medium to high density residential infill development with residential amenities that preserve the privacy of residents, while promoting walkability and connecting and contributing to the design character along the corridor. - (iii) Concentrating the tallest buildings along the arterial roadways or thoroughfares of a corridor, at key intersections, and gradually decreasing building height and massing so that new structures on a shared lot line shall not be greater than two (2) stories above surrounding adjacent uses, unless appropriate building height transitions or step downs are provided. - (iv) Introducing new complete streets to promote pedestrian, bike, and vehicular access and connectivity to the surrounding centers and neighborhoods. - (v) Providing an interconnected system of roads, pedestrian walks and sidewalks that is coordinated and integrated with the surrounding neighborhood area to the greatest extent practicable. - (vi) Providing building and landscaped setbacks as necessary, especially along busy thoroughfare roadways to comply with noise standards in subsection 5.7.3.B.7, and designed to reinforce design concepts along the corridor. - b.
+Development located adjacent to a single-family residential neighborhood shall be designed to minimize impacts on adjacent homes by utilizing the following techniques, as applicable. - (i) Providing building height transitions or step downs - (ii) Limiting exterior lighting to full cut off shielded fixtures and directing lights away from adjacent properties - (iii) Limiting sources of audible noise (i.e. heating and air conditioning units) from building facades that face lower-intensity uses - (iv) Arranging windows on new development so as to maintain privacy by avoiding direct lines of site into adjacent homes - (v) Locating off-street parking, loading, and service areas away from the shared property line and screening them from adjacent residences.
+Visual screening requirements and other conditions if deemed necessary to prevent adverse impacts may also be authorized by the Planning Director - (vi) Limit and screen outdoor activity areas adjacent to single-family homes, particularly in proximity to quiet areas of the home such as bedrooms including standards for wall penetrations and air spaces between uses, roofs and roof penetrations, windows, sliding glass doors, HVAC systems and ventilation, and other noise reduction measures to achieve an interior nose level of $45{\rm dB}$ L{dn} or less.
+Projects that include the construction of residential units within 25 feet of an arterial or thoroughfare (based on roadway classifications defined by the General Plan) right-of-way, shall at the time of Design Review, submit an acoustical analysis demonstrating façade construction will be such that interior noise levels will not exceed $45{\rm dB}$ L{dn} under future (cumulative case) traffic conditions.